-Barrett Roberts begins his second season as head men’s and women’s swimming & diving coach at Wheaton in 2012-13.
+Barrett Roberts '07 begins his sixth season as head men’s and women’s swimming & diving coach at Wheaton in 2016-17.

 Prior to his appointment at Springfield, Roberts spent two seasons as an assistant coach at Tufts University (2008-10), helping the Jumbos score nine All-America performances during that span.
 He also spent two years as a waterfront and aquatics director at Camp All-Star (2005-07).

 Roberts, who left Norton with a bachelor's of arts degree in economics and political science after graduating magna cum laude, earned his master's degree in physical education with a concentration in athletic administration from Springfield in 2015.

 Nicole Carter '02 is entering her seventh year as an assistant coach with the men's and women's swiming & diving programs in 2016-17.